 - Alloy from The Descendants does this using whatever metal happens to be available.
 He actually discovered his powers this way.

 - In the Whateley Universe, Loophole and Jericho can both teleport their armor into place as long as they are pretty close to the armor and teleportation system.
 They both end up armorless when they're attacked in Boston in "Ayla and the Birthday Brawl".
 Then there's Iron Star, who can manifest a metal carapace armor around himself whenever he wants.
 Britomart can do the same with a Guyver-like armor, she just has real trouble getting it off: as a side effect she doesn't have a hair left on her body.

 - Reginald Black's Ytarran Power Armor in Tales From My D&D Campaign can be donned or removed in six seconds.

-- In the DCAU Justice League, Queen of the Royal Flush Gang could move and shape metal with her thoughts.
+- In Justice League, Queen of the Royal Flush Gang could move and shape metal with her thoughts.
 At one point, she uses it to create a suit of armor and a sword out of casino tokens.